If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 Muir Woods is a short 30-minute drive away from the hustle and bustle of San Francisco.
 Located in Marin County, a small area about 12 miles from San Francisco, Muir Woods is a great half-day trip to consider if you want a quick and quiet escape.

-Getting to Muir Woods may seem simple on paper, and it is for those traveling on a public or private Muir Woods Tour.
-But getting there on your own will require planning and preparation.
+Getting to Muir Woods may seem simple on paper, and it is for those booking Dylan’s Famous Tour with Muir Woods.
+But going on your own will require planning and preparation.
+If you don’t want to join a tour, we suggest checking out Muir Woods Shuttles.

 What is the history of Muir Woods?